isabella232/dde-handsonlab/step4/README.md

    rstihiqfr98p        linkextractor_api   replicated          1/1                 ollypom/ee-templates-api:step4-v1   *:5000->5000/tcp
    ```

-4) Finally we are going to show how to use a alternative paramaters file with
+4) Finally, we are going to show how to use an alternative parameters file with
    our application.
 In this scenario the application has been installed with the
    "testing" parameters, but we bundle a "production" parameters file into the
-   application bundle as well to be used when this application gets near our
+   application bundle as well to be used when this application gets near the
    production clusters.

    We can use the "upgrade" sub command again to change the application from the